lukepate/poison_hand_order_form/README.md

-Poison Hand Merchandise is an online t-shirt ordering system for artist to place merchadise orders online effortlessly.
+Poison Hand Merchandise is a Node/Express app for submiting merchandise orders effortlessly.
+The site uses Formspree to confirm email addresses, Google maps for physical addresses and Twilio for order conforimations.

 <h2> Getting Started </h2>
 1. Fork and clone <br>